Being hit on a bicycle is devastating, now you need an attorney who really understands how to handle bicycle accidents.

-There is nothing more traumatic than being hit by a car while riding your bike, or getting a call where you are told that a loved one of yours has been hit by a car.
-After the accident, the recovery process can be equally as painful, both physically and emotionally.
-If the victim has suffered a traumatic brain injury – one of the most common injury types in a bicycle collision – a spinal cord injury, an amputation injury, or another severe injury type, both the victim and their family may feel hopeless and lost about what to do.
-The attorneys of Ladah Law Firm, PLLC understand what you are going through, and are committed to working on your behalf to help you and your family recover the compensation that you deserve.
+Nothing is more traumatic than being hit by a car while riding your bike or getting a call where you are told that a loved one has been hit by a car.
+After serious bike accident injuries, the recovery process can be equally painful physically and emotionally.
+If the victim has suffered a traumatic brain injury – one of the most common injuries in a bicycle collision – a spinal cord injury, an amputation injury, or another severe injury type, the victim and their family may feel hopeless and lost about what to do.
+The attorneys of Ladah Law Firm, PLLC, understand what you are going through and are committed to working on your personal injury claim to help you and your family recover the compensation you deserve after your bicycle accident.

 Nevada Bicycle Law: Bicyclists Have a Legal Right to the Road

 Nevada bike accidents occur for a wide variety of reasons.
-Though one thing that many of these cases have in common is that very few are truly inevitable.
-Mistake are made and traffic laws are violated, putting riders at considerable risk.
-Far too many motorists in Las Vegas, NV are simply bad at sharing the road with bikes.
-They do not realize that bikes have a legal right to the road, especially if they are riding in bike lanes.
-Whether it is a car or truck, too many motor vehicles disrespect bicycles, putting the safety of riders is serious jeopardy.
-But, Nevada law is clear: A bicycle rider has every right to the road.
-Drivers must give bicyclists sufficient space and allow riders to control a lane, just as they would any other automobile.
+One thing that many of these cases have in common is that very few are genuinely inevitable.
+Mistakes are made, and traffic laws are violated, putting riders at considerable risk.
+Many motorists in Las Vegas, NV, are bad at sharing the road with bikes.
+They do not realize that bikes have a legal right to the road, especially if riding in bike lanes.
+Whether it is a car or truck, too many motor vehicles disrespect bicycles, putting the safety of riders in serious jeopardy.
+But Nevada law is clear: A bicycle rider has every right to the road.
+Drivers must give bicyclists sufficient space and allow riders to control a lane like any other automobile.

 Statistics and Causes: Why Bicycle Accidents Happen

-PedBikeInfo.org reports that in a single year, just under two people a day in the U.S. lost their lives in bicycle crashes.
-And, bicyclists’ injuries in that same year totaled more than 48,000.
+PedBikeInfo.org reports that in a single year, just under two people a day in the U.S. lost their lives in a bicycle crash.
+And bicyclists’ injuries in that same year totaled more than 48,000.

 Bicycle accidents are almost always preventable.
 However, too many drivers and cyclists alike fail to operate their respective modes of transport with a proper degree of care, putting everyone on the road at risk.
 Some of the primary causes of bicycle accidents in Las Vegas and other areas of the United States include:

 Failing to look properly.
 Of the acts of human error that are most common, “failing to look properly” takes the lead.
 This is most common at intersections.
-For example, a car may fail to look properly in order to see a cyclist who is traveling straight through an intersection while the driver is making a left-hand turn, resulting in a collision.
+For example, a car may fail to look properly to see a cyclist who is traveling straight through an intersection while the driver is making a left-hand turn, resulting in a collision and subsequent bike crash.

 Poor turn maneuvers and carelessness.
-Also according to ROSPA, poor turn maneuvers on the behalf of drivers are to blame for about 17 percent of serious accidents involving a cyclist
+Also, according to ROSPA, poor turn maneuvers on behalf of drivers are to blame for about 17 percent of serious accidents involving a cyclist